Bride of Frankenstein: Reception

 Variety did not so qualify its review: "[It is] one of those rare instances where none can review it, or talk about it, without mentioning the cameraman, art director, and score composer in the same breath as the actors and director".
 Variety also praised the cast, writing that "Karloff manages to invest the character with some subtleties of emotion that are surprisingly real and touching ...
 Thesiger as Dr. Pretorious [is] a diabolic characterization if ever there was one ...
 Lanchester handles two assignments, being first in a preamble as author Mary Shelley and then the created woman.
 In latter assignment she impresses quite highly".

 In another unqualified review, Time wrote that the film had "a vitality that makes their efforts fully the equal of the original picture ...
 Screenwriters Hurlbut & Balderston and Director James Whale have given it the macabre intensity proper to all good horror pieces, but have substituted a queer kind of mechanistic pathos for the sheer evil that was Frankenstein".
 The Oakland Tribune concurred it was "a fantasy produced on a rather magnificent scale, with excellent stagecraft and fine photographic effects".
 While the Winnipeg Free Press thought that the electrical equipment might have been better suited to Buck Rogers, nonetheless the reviewer praised the film as "exciting and sometimes morbidly gruesome", declaring that "all who enjoyed Frankenstein will welcome his Bride as a worthy successor".
 The New York Times called Karloff "so splendid in the role that all one can say is 'he is the Monster'".
 The Times praised the entire principal cast and Whale's direction in concluding that Bride is "a first-rate horror film", and presciently suggested that "the Monster should become an institution, like Charlie Chan".
-Bride was nominated for one Academy Award, for Sound Recording (Gilbert Kurland).